jhaasdijk/KEMobi/samples/polymult_c/ntrulpr761/README.md

   instructions whenever we can keep values inside a register.
 * Merging multiple layers for the forward and inverse NTT transformation.
 * Preloading the required roots for layers 1234.
+* Eliminate multiplications by 1
+* Optimize the merging of layers 8+9 by using LD4.
+This saves us from having to repack the coefficients in between the layer operations.

 <br>